 This article will discuss the generational changes in repair stands.
 There have been running changes made through the years on several models.
-Some models are now discontiued.
-To find PDF parts diagrams, search for the stand model at: http://www.parktool.com/library/document
+Some models are now discontinued.
+Find parts diagrams for these and virtually all other repair stands we have produced in the product documentation library.

-The PCS-1 and PCS-2 Home Mechanic Repair Stands have been several changes through the years.
+The PCS-1 and PCS-2 Home Mechanic Repair Stands have had several changes throughout the years.
 The piece at the top of the vertical tube is called the top tube.
 It is made of a composite material and is secured to the vertical post by bolts.
 There is a lever behind the top tube that rotates to tighten the clamp into the top tube to control rotation.

-The clamp used in is verision of the PCS-1 and PCS-2 Bench Mount is the 100-1C.
+The clamp used in this version of the PCS-1 and PCS-2 Bench Mount is the 100-1C.
 There are internal threads at the back of the clamp that fit a thread inside the top-tube.
 A cone-shaped sleeve (#149) fits between the clamp and the top tube.
-The 100-5D MIcro Adjust Clamp will fit this top tube as well.
+The 100-5D Micro Adjust Clamp will fit this top tube as well.